We’re passionate about …

 Get connected directly with a newly arrived family so you can help them navigate life in the US and find the resources they need to thrive.
 Learn more about the program here.

-IROC provides these critical support when other available resources are not easily accessible due to eligibility, location and language barriers.
+IROC provides this critical support when other available resources are not easily accessible due to eligibility, location, and language barriers.

 You can help welcome our new neighbors by making a purchase of highly requested items from IROC’s Amazon wishlist!
 All purchases will be delivered directly to families in need.

-Every summer, IROC hosts a free summer camp for children living around the DMV area.
+Throughout the warmer months, IROC hosts a free monthly camp for children living around in Prince George’s County.
 Our youth volunteers work together to support the mental and physical wellbeing of our youngest neighbors by giving them an opportunity to to learn and grow through play and mentorship.
 We strive to nurture connections and a welcoming community for all children.

 Being a new mom is tough.
 Being a new mom in a new country is even tougher!
 We want to ensure everyone has a has a chance for a strong start, so we’re supporting new and expecting moms with essential items and support.

-IROC connects new and expectant mothers to a “mother-to-mother” volunteer team that will supply all items necessary to welcome a new baby.
+IROC connects new and expectant mothers to a “mother-to-mother” volunteer who will supply all items necessary to welcome a new baby.
 If you would like to help a new mom, you can select this program using our volunteer interest form.